bdlm/log/README.md

 // TimestampFormat to use for display when a full timestamp is printed TimestampFormat string

-// Whether the logger's out is to a terminal isTerminal bool

 // FieldMap allows users to customize the names of keys for default fields.
 // For example:
 //  formatter := &TextFormatter{FieldMap: FieldMap{